Family Near or Far

 Frequently suggested strategies

-- Have a “chore sheet” on the fridge so everyone can contribute to what needs to be done around the house
+- Have a “chore sheet” on the fridge for everyone

-- Call home but also talk to new people in your new home
+- Call home but also talk to new people in your new environment

 - Look after yourself – try to sleep, eat and exercise like you did before moving